Jeanvaes/Jeanvaes/README.md

 <br><br>

 - :school: I am a `Computer Science Student` at [Faculty of Engineering](https://www.unisabana.edu.co/facultaddeingenieria/) at [Universidad de la Sabana](https://www.unisabana.edu.co/).
+- :International: I did my last year in Germany as well as my professional Internship.
 - :trophy: My team and me won first place in SabanaHack 2024.
 - :technologist: I love software development, Software Architecture, DevOps.
-- :computer: I am trying to get a java certificate `OCP 17` and `SpringBoot Certification`.
+- :computer: I am getting more into machine learning and development of AI agents.
 - :student: I’m currently learning `Machine learning` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY LINKEDIN](www.linkedin.com/in/jean-david-valencia-esteban-4a5957264).
 - :boom: I have a good level of English due to living in the UK for a year.
+At the moment I´m improving my German language.
 <br>

 ## Languages